You kids get off my lawn!

-This phrase presents the supposed reaction of a stereotypical elderly homeowner confronting boisterous children entering or crossing their property.
+This phrase presents the supposed reaction of a stereotypical elderly homeowner confronting boisterous children or heedless teens entering or crossing their property.
 Today, the phrase has been expanded to mock any sort of complaint, particularly those of older people regarding the young.

 Background

 Until the late 19th century, private lawns in the modern sense were mainly associated with wealthy estates.
 The introduction of affordable mechanical manual lawnmowers made it possible for small lawns to be maintained by individuals.

 During the post–World War II economic expansion, many persons from rural and urban backgrounds moved to single-family detached homes with lawns in the suburbs or in horizontally developed cities.
 Pride in new-found affluence was expressed in attention to these lawns, and the characteristic American high valuation of private property rights was expressed in an especially proprietary attitude toward this real property.

 In the 1950s, '60s, and '70s, some of these first-generation homeowners were approaching or reaching retirement age, while the suburban-raised baby boomers were accustomed to the affluence symbolized by lawns as unremarkable.

 This led to instances of the archetypical encounter envisioned by the idiom, of an older homeowner's reprimand of careless or disrespectful minors heedlessly shortcutting across his highly valued lawn.
 Individual instances of these mundane encounters seldom enter the historical record, although some incidents have escalated to notable levels.